Today, I’d like to share how I make my Bruschetta.

 I don’t know when my love for tomatoes started.
-I know we go through them a lot when I cook.
+I know we go through them a lot.
 It’s a staple in our kitchen, together with onions and garlic.

 In the past we have planted some beefsteak and cherry tomatoes.
 Oh I love popping cherry tomatoes in my mouth like candies!
 Its savory and earthy flavours literally just burst in my mouth like fireworks in Las Vegas during New Year’s eve.